 Thank you for deciding to buy one of our new motorhomes.

 We are sure you will enjoy many happy hours in it and we hope the information and hints in this handbook will heighten your enjoyment.

 The handbook has been designed to give you a general guide to the care, use and maintenance of your motorhome.

-Whether you are a new or an experienced motorhome user the hints will help to protect your investment.
+Whether you are a new or an experienced motorhomer the hints will help to protect your investment.

 The information contained will answer most of your queries, but if there are any aspects which are not covered please consult your appointed dealer.
+We would suggest you make a note of your dealers name and contact information below.